Updated 15 June 2026

 Can Your Employer Fire You After You Give Notice?

 Yes, in at-will states.
 Your employer can ask you to leave immediately after you give notice.
-This is more common than most people expect: it happens in roughly 10% of resignations, particularly in industries with access to sensitive data (finance, defense, healthcare IT).
+This is more common than most people expect, particularly in industries with access to sensitive data (finance, defense, healthcare IT).

 The classification matters.
 If your employer tells you to leave immediately after you resign, the question is whether this counts as your voluntary resignation or as an employer-initiated termination.
 In some states (notably California), being asked to leave on the spot after giving notice may be treated as a termination, which can affect your final paycheck timing and unemployment eligibility.